bishalTheUnpredictable/VAP-6/README.md

-# 🛡️VAP-6: Vulnerability Assessment and Penetration Testing LLM Benchmarking
+# 🛡️VAP-6: A Benchmarking Framework on Vulnerability Assessment and Penetration Testing for Language Models

 This project benchmarks popular open-source large language models (LLMs) using curated datasets based on **CVE**, **CWE**, **CVSS**, **CEH**, **PenTest+**, and **VAPT tools**.
 The evaluation includes both **automatic answer generation** and **performance comparison** using ground truth answers.